zplayads/specification-for-H5-playable-creative/Playable ads API for SDK with HTML (iOS).md

 ## 3.The methods provided by SDK, and their functions
 - #### window.webkit.messageHandlers.video.postMessage("video_did_start_playing");
-This method should be called in order to inform SDK about a video is played when the HTML of game page detects that the video starts to play.
+This method should be called in order to inform SDK about the ad is started when the HTML of game page detects that the game starts to play.
 For example:
 ```js
 function yourFun(){
     ...